smapiot/piral/docs/tutorials/06-piral-layout.md

 ## Layout Basics

-Coming up with a great layout is a good start for supreme user experience.
-Before we start creating a large number of pilets the application shell should be in a good shape.
+Coming up with a great layout is a good start for a supreme user experience.
+Before we start creating a large number of pilets, the application shell should be in a good shape.

 Let's recap how the layout was done in the scaffolding process: